 Salary and Career Outlook

-On average, computer programmers earned $80,930 a year as of May 2013, according to the BLS.
-During that year, the top-paid 10% of employed programmers earned over $123,490 annually.
-The BLS predicts an average increase in employment opportunities for programmers between 2012 and 2022 - 8% - with some growth potential curtailed due to the outsourcing of jobs to other countries.
+Computer programmers earned a median annual salary of $84,280 as of May 2018, according to the BLS.
+The BLS predicts an 7% decrease in employment opportunities for programmers between 2018 and 2028 with some growth potential curtailed due to the outsourcing of jobs to other countries.

 Computer Support Specialist